MAHTEP/OPENSC2/README.md

 2. Heat slug propagation in a stacked-HTS slotted-core CICC for fusion applications
 3. Steady state operation for a double-cryostat HVDC cable for power transmission

 To run a simulation with one of the above test cases, download the repository and install the requirements (more informations in section [Install requirements](user-content-intall-requirements)).
 After you have installed all the requirements you can run the software (the starting file is _simulation_starter.py_) and from the GUI you can navigate through the folder three until you enter directory _TDD_examples_ and then select one of the three folders contained with pre-compiled inpuput files.
-In the GUI window select **Add solution path** to select where to locate the results (by default they are all collected in the directory _Simulation_results_ that is created if does not already exist.
+In the GUI window select **Add solution path** to select where to locate the results (by default they are all collected in the directory _Simulation_results_ that is created if does not already exist).
 User can create a new folder in this directory or open an existing one: the output (both .tsv files and .eps figures) will be saved in this folder.

 ## Install requirements

-The selected Python version is [3.8.9](https://www.python.org/downloads/release/python-3810/).
+The selected Python version is [3.8.10](https://www.python.org/downloads/release/python-3810/).
 To install the requirements, create a virtual environment (suggested name _opensc2_) and activate it.
 In your terminal run the following command

 python -m pip install --upgrade pip \\\ to update pip to the last version
 python -m pip install -r requirements.txt \\\ to install the requirements